abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 Before we wrap up: MCP isn't going anywhere.

-In late 2025, MCP transitioned from Anthropic to the **Linux Foundation** — specifically the Agentic AI Foundation (AAIF).
+In late 2025, MCP transitioned from Anthropic to the **Linux Foundation**, specifically the Agentic AI Foundation (AAIF).
 This means open governance, working groups, proper RFC processes.
 It's now permanent open infrastructure.

 The 2026 roadmap is delivering.
 The `2026-07-28` release candidate was locked on May 21, 2026; the final specification ships July 28:

-- **Stateless protocol** — the `Mcp-Session-Id` header and `initialize` handshake are gone; any request can land on any server instance
+- **Stateless protocol**: the `Mcp-Session-Id` header and `initialize` handshake are gone; any request can land on any server instance
 - A **Tasks** extension for long-running operations (handle-based; poll or stream progress)
 - **SSO** integration and audit trails
-- Improved security with **DPoP** — secretless, short-lived access tokens
+- Improved security with **DPoP**: secretless, short-lived access tokens

 This isn't a side project anymore.
 It's foundational infrastructure.